 Discover the Argentario Peninsula: best way to visit Tuscany from Rome in the summer

 Italians consider the Argentario Coast (literally “Silver Coast”) as one of the most beautiful coastal destinations in central Italy.
 Nonetheless, places like La Feniglia, Cala Gesso, and Porto Ercole are among the best beaches and beach towns near Rome.
 If you have one full day on your hands, you’ll be able to reach by car the Argentario Peninsula and explore a few of the stunning places of the Tuscan coast.
 For instance, you could spend some hours on the 7 km-long La Feniglia Beach, where the painter Caravaggio died, or swim in the blue-green waters of one of the hidden bays at the foot of Mount Argentario.
-In the evening, end your day tasting the local seafood or a pizza at one of the restaurants by the sea in tiny charming Porto Ercole.
+In the evening, end your day tasting the local seafood or a pizza at one of the restaurants by the sea in the tiny Porto Ercole, one of the most picturesque towns near Rome.
 The perfect time of the year to visit the Argentario region is summer or the beginning of autumn.

 How to get to the Argentario Peninsula

 Take a Trenitalia train from Roma Termini Station to Orbetello-Monte Argentario (€10) , then take a public bus to Spiaggia La Feniglia.